giantswarm/handbook/content/docs/support-and-ops/support/flux2upgrade.md

 ### What do I need to do?

 - Review the release notes and breaking changes above.
-- Check your gitops implmentation for usage of `patchesStrategicMerge` and `patchesJson6902`.
+- Check your gitops implementation for usage of `patchesStrategicMerge` and `patchesJson6902`.
 - Replace with `patches`.
     - if relevant, split `patchesStrategicMerge` entries before converting them to `patch` entries.
 - Check your customer specific issue found in your repo or the project board for updates on when Giant Swarm will upgrade.